DeSantis Finally Fires Back at Trump: ‘Check Out the Scoreboard’

 “We focused on results and leadership.
 And, you know, at the end of the day, I would just tell people to go check out the scoreboard from last Tuesday night,” DeSantis added to applause from the crowd.
 “And the fact of the matter is.
 You know, the fact of the matter is, we, it was the the greatest Republican victory in the history of the state of Florida.”

-A Trump spokesperson didn't immediately return The Daily Beast's request for comment on Tuesday.
+A Trump spokesperson didn't immediately return The Daily Beast's request for comment.

 When it comes to attacking DeSantis, Trump has received a wide variety of advice on how to confront the matter.